How to Self-Publish on Amazon KDP in 2021

 Instead of going through the entire process on your own, try out digital publishing platforms like PublishDrive.
 The team develops tools for publishing, managing, and promoting your book worldwide.
 Here are the things to know when publishing with PublishDrive:

-- Get a full suite of marketing tools and features.
+- Get a full suite of promotional tools and features.
 To name a few, use the built-in Amazon ads tool to optimize your ad performance.
 Or, send protected book copies to readers and influencers on Google and Apple to collect reviews.
 Or, set up a pre-order as a part of your launch strategy.

 - Easily add print-on-demand and audiobook.